 - Hard to unscrew when its time to filter replacement

-Designed to meet the purity needs of clients, the Filtersmart FS1000 is available in several sizes with the option to include a water softener.
+Designed to meet clients’ purity needs, the Filtersmart FS1000 is available in several sizes with the option to include a water softener.
 Most sizes are ideal for homes with 1-3 bathrooms.
 However, you can buy the larger model for a property with 4-6 bathrooms.

 Another notable characteristic is that the model uses granulated coconut shell carbon filters that are NSF certified.
 Furthermore, the 1,000,000 gallons or 5-year guarantee means thousands of moments using clean, fresh water at home.
 As for inconveniences, you will need to change the sediment pre-filter every 8-10 months.